ArapiAndi/graph_learning/README.md

-# Introduction
+# Graph Learning

-Aim: compare the performance of an SVM trained on thedifferentgraph kernel, with or without the manifold learning step, on the following data-sets:
+Aim: compare the performance of an SVM trained on the different graph kernel, with or without the manifold learning step, on the following data-sets:

 - PPI: protein-protein interaction network where proteins are nodes and edge connect